CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ### ReportAcceptedEvent
-This is a routing event emitted during the destination filter step, _before_ any filters are evaluated
+This event is emitted by the destination filter step, _before_ any filters are evaluated
 - reportId
   - The report ID from the preceding function (convert step)
 - submittedReportId